deltafi/deltafi/deltafi-core-actions/src/main/resources/docs/org.deltafi.core.action.xml.XmlEditor.md

 Transforms each content using the provided list of XML editing commands.
 The content will be passed through unchanged if commands don't match any of its tags.

-Input content to transform may be specified using contentIndexes, mediaTypes, and/or filePatterns.
+Input content to transform may be selected (or inversely selected using the exclude parameters) with contentIndexes, mediaTypes, and/or filePatterns.
 If any of these are set and the content is not matched, the content is passed through unchanged.

 ## Errors
 - On malformed command provided in xmlEditingCommands